koka-lang/koka/readme.md

 &nbsp;

-# Koka: a functional language with effect types and handlers
+# Koka: a functional language with effects and handlers

 _Koka v2 is a research language that currently under heavy development with the new C backend_
 _Latest release_: v2.0.11, 2020-11-29 ([Install](#install)).